 - Too many ads

-- Text or images that is too small for mobile devices
+- Text or images that are too small for mobile devices

 - Navigation menu or links that don’t work